SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-text-only.md

 **Activation Dependencies** - The member has to be recongised as onboardee.
 The rewarded member can not exceed more than 2000 AGIX income per month.
 In case these rewards are instead the remaining members.
-If all members exceed or reach 2000 AGIX limit, then the rewards will stain in Treasury Guild.
+If all members exceed or reach 2000 AGIX limit, then the rewards will stain in the Treasury Guild.

 **Hypothesis** - This policy will enhance the overall engagement within workgroups by distributing the rewards among other members, it will encourage active training sessions.

+## How are policies prioritized?

+Monthly Limits

+We select 5 policies per month to review.

+If there are more policies we start with those that have less than 3 policies submitted.

+If the amount of policies still exceeds the amount that takes time to review, we continue to filter down by the policy amount per person.

+If more than 5 different people submitted a single policy, we will do some async quick checks and sentiment analysis.

+## How the Policies are rewarded?

+Policies are valid

+Is related to treasury

+Is not in place already

+Is not a duplicate

+How similar is it to existing previous rules?

+Monthly Limits

+The maximum reward per person is 20 USD in AGIX.

+The maximum reward per policy is 10 USD in AGIX.

+When more than 5 policies are submitted in a given month, the reward distribution follows a dynamic calculation.
+Each submitter receives a share of the total reward pool proportional to their percentage of total submissions.
+This method ensures that rewards are allocated fairly based on the contribution of each submitter.

+Example from ChatGPT how dynamic rewards would look like if there were 3 people and a total of 10 submissions: